Business school programmes

 The core principles we teach have been applied successfully in a wide range of sectors and geographies and are summarised in Leadership: No More Heroes (3rd Ed.
 Pendleton, Furnham and Cowell, 2021, Palgrave MacMillan) the book we have written to set out the foundations of the Primary Colours® Model of Leadership, Edgecumbe’s proprietary model.
 This approach has been taught on a wide range of programmes at Oxford Saïd Business School and Henley Business School, and adopted by several leading UK businesses including Rolls-Royce, BSI and Hargreaves Lansdown.

-Meet our business school specialist
+Meet our business school specialists

 Jon Cowell